Rebilly/api-definitions/WRITING-STYLE.md

 - Provide detail and link to related content if necessary.

 **Tip:**
-> Place this imaginary text before your operation descriptions: _This operation..._.
+> Place this imaginary text before your operation descriptions: This operation...
 >
-> Example: _"This operation"_ Creates a new customer account. \
+> Example: "This operation" creates a new customer account. \
 > Result: Creates a new customer account.

 > Use "This operation …" as a drafting aid for the first sentence.